 The System serves a combination of commuters, recreational travelers, and commercial vehicles year-round.
-Approximately six percent of the traffic on the Mainline consists of commercial vehicles with three or more axles.
-The System experienced consistent traffic growth following the Great Recession through February 2020 as a result of strong population and tourism growth coupled with low unemployment rates.
+Nearly seven percent of the traffic on the Mainline consists of commercial vehicles with three or more axles.
+The System experienced consistent traffic growth following the Great Recession through February 2020, as a result of strong population and tourism growth coupled with low unemployment rates.
 Various components of the System in Central Florida benefited from record attendance at attractions, passenger cruises from Port Canaveral, and new hotels in the corridor; and components in both Central and South Florida benefited from significant residential and commercial development.
-Additionally, the opening of additional interchanges on the Mainline, which made the System more accessible for local users, also contributed to traffic growth during this time.

-Fiscal Year 2020 and 2021 traffic was impacted by the COVID-19 pandemic.
-The System experienced average traffic growth of 5.0% through the first eight months of Fiscal Year 2020, which was offset by a 31.7% decline during the last four months of the Fiscal Year driven by shelter-at-home orders issued by the State and local governments in response to COVID-19, resulting in an overall decline in traffic of 7.6% compared to the prior Fiscal Year.
-Declines were greatest in April 2020, but traffic steadily improved thereafter and recovered swiftly during spring 2021, reaching pre-pandemic levels by the end of Fiscal Year 2021 following the statewide COVID-19 vaccine rollout.
+Additionally, the opening of additional interchanges on the Mainline, which made the System more accessible for local users, also contributed to traffic growth during this period of time.
+As a result of the COVID-19 pandemic, traffic declined in Fiscal Years 2020 and 2021.
+The System experienced average traffic growth of 5.0% through the first eight months of Fiscal Year 2020, which was offset by a 31.7% decline during the last four months of the Fiscal Year, resulting in an overall decline in traffic of 7.6% compared to Fiscal Year 2019.
+Declines were greatest in April 2020, but traffic steadily improved thereafter and recovered during spring 2021, with increasing year-over-year traffic beginning in March 2021.